3.9 Intakes Involving DFCS or Child Placement Agency Foster or Adoptive Homes

 Notify OPM using the Notification to Law Enforcement Agency of Abuse Neglect Report.

-1. Assess all information gathered to make an intake decision in accordance to policy 3.2 Intake: Making an Intake Decision.
+1. Thoroughly analyze the family functioning information gathered to make an intake decision in accordance with policy 3.2 Intake: Making an Intake Decision.

 1. The legal and boarding (if applicable) County Director(s) and CICC POC(s) via email; and